C0zturk/C0zturk/README.md

 Programming - Actively Learning Python & C#.
 I enjoy automation/programming and I believe upskilling in this will make me a better sec engineer.

-Networking - I have 2 years of experience in networking where I progressed from Help Desk related roles in MS.  I have acquired my CCNA in 09, 2021.
+Networking - I have 2 years of experience in networking where I progressed from Help Desk related roles in MS.  I completed my CCNA in September 2021.

-Palo Alto Firewalls - I have a deep interest in firewalls and 1 of my current engagements is upskilling with PA NGFW's and earning the PCNSA.
+Palo Alto Firewalls - I enjoy working with firewalls and 1 of my current engagements is upskilling with PA NGFW's and acquiring the PCNSA cert.